edirisis/hello-world/README.md

 # hello-world
 First step to learn JS properly
 I am Sanj who is a systems engineer with strong infrastructure and Database background now keen to be a JS expert.
+This is crazy so I need a break